All Products

 Verify that the gRPC endpoint is correct and that the network is reachable.

-When using a VPC endpoint, make sure your client and the PAI-EAS service are in the same VPC and region.
-Also, check that your security group rules allow traffic on the relevant port.
+For VPC endpoints, confirm your client and the PAI-EAS service are in the same VPC and region.
+Check that security group rules allow traffic on the relevant port.

 Appendix